 Post: Win C-Suite Buy-In for Employee Advocacy: Build a Business Case

-Getting executive approval for an employee advocacy program is not a persuasion problem — it is a translation problem.
-The business case exists.
-The data is solid.
-The gap is that most proposals speak in marketing language when the C-suite listens in financial language.
-This FAQ answers the questions executives actually ask — about ROI, compliance risk, time burden, and scalability — in the terms they use to make budget decisions.
+Getting executive approval for an employee advocacy program is a translation problem, not a persuasion problem.
+The business case is solid.
+The data exists.
+The gap is that most proposals speak marketing language when the C-suite listens in financial language.
+This FAQ answers the questions executives actually ask — in terms they use to make budget decisions.

 This satellite post is part of the automated employee advocacy parent framework, which covers the full operational and AI strategy for talent acquisition.
-If you are earlier in the process and building the program architecture, start there.
+If you are building the program architecture, start there.
 If you are preparing for an executive pitch, read on.

 Jump to a question: